Frequently

 Why use seedpods?

-Seed capsules protect seeds from external factors, preserving their viability.
+– Seed protection: capsules shield seeds from external stressors, preserving viability.

-Seed capsules provide essential nutrients to support seedlings during their early stages of development.
+– Early-stage nutrition: capsules provide nutrients that support seedlings during initial development.

 At what stages of a forest's growth does MORFO intervene?